sandboxie-plus/Sandboxie/README.md

 [![Join our Discord Server](https://img.shields.io/badge/Join-Our%20Discord%20Server%20for%20bugs%20,%20feedback%20and%20more!-blue?style=for-the-badge&logo=discord)](https://discord.gg/TZDC3qbCSk)

-**Note: This is a community fork that took place after the release of the Sandboxie source code and not the official continuation of the previous development (see the [project history](./README.md#-project-history)).**

 |  System requirements  |      Release notes     |     Contribution guidelines   |      Security policy      |      Code of Conduct      |
 |         :---:         |          :---:         |          :---:                |          :---:            |          :---:            |
 | Windows 7 or higher, 32-bit or 64-bit. |  [CHANGELOG.md](./CHANGELOG.md)  |  [CONTRIBUTING.md](./CONTRIBUTING.md)  |   [SECURITY.md](./SECURITY.md)  |  [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md)  |